pydanny/pydanny-event-notes/KiwiPycon2011/python_business_model.rst

 .. warning:: When you play the role of market spoiler it's much easier to be famous than rich

 .. warning::  99% of the people who say, "The app store is a gold mine!
-I'm gonna be rich" are wrng
+I'm gonna be rich" are wrong

 Why an open source business model?
 ===================================